arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/user-manual/user-manual.md

 | Geared motors w/ encoder | GM12-N20VA-08255-150-EN | wheels_positions.py   |
 | RGB LEDs                 | RGB LEDs                | leds_settings.py      |

 The RGB LEDs can be used for visual feedback and can be programmed to display various colors and patterns.
+The LEDs take in **bolean** values for each color meaning that combinations are possible by setting each color **on** or **off** istead of controlling intensity.

 ### Connectors